sagemath/sagewiki_to_gh-2022-10-10/days4/projects/account.md

 This page is linked to from  [:days4/projects/nb: The SAGE Notebook project page].

+See [:/userData: User Data] for the data that needs to be sent for the user model.

 When hashing out a user/permissions model, I think it's probably best to begin by envisioning use cases.
 So here is a range of examples of what I think typical notebook users will look like:

 a) I am a linux/windows user who puts SAGE on my laptop.
 I expect to be the only person ever to use the notebook.
 I want everything visible by everyone, but everyone in this case is me.
 Dealing with access and write permissions is a redundant step and nothing but a hassle for me.